peterjoel/velcro/README.md

 # Velcro

-A simple macro for initializing vectors in a convenient and flexible way.
+A simple macro for initializing vectors in a variety of interesting ways.
 The macro supports a superset of the input of the built-in `vec!` macro, adding sequences of values which can be "spread" into the vector by preceding them with the `..` operator.
-These values must implement `IntoIterator`.
+In order to be spread, values must implement `IntoIterator`.

 ## Examples